Dgies1/ASCENDS/README.md

 `Name` is the target column name.
 So, ASCENDS will train a model that predicts `Name` when four other column (SepalLength,SepalWidth,PetalLength,PetalWidth) values are given.
 As we can see in the first 5 lines of data file, values for the column `Name` are not numerical.
 For training, we need to map the categorical values into numerical values.
 This is done by using `--mapping` option.
 The example command will map `Iris-setosa` to 0, `Iris-versicolor` to 1, and `Iris-virginica` to 2 for all values of column `Name`.
+Additionally, this mapping can be done automatically by specifying `--ordinal_cols Name`, which will perform with mapping (called ordinal encoding) automatically.
+The first unique value is mapped to 0, the next to 1, etc. All other categorical columns not listed with `--mapping` or `--ordinal_cols` is one-hot encoded, where it is split into multiple boolean (Yes/No) columns.
+For example, `Name` would get split into 3 columns, with each column telling whether the entry is a Setosa, Versicolor, or a Virginica.
+Ordinal encoding is best for when the categories are related with a logical order, and one-hot is better for unrelated categories.
+Categorical target columns cannot be one-hot encoded.

-Then you will see, the following result.
+Once inputting the above line, you will see the following result.

 ```
 $     python train.py c data/iris.csv output/iris_project Name --mapping "{'Name': {'Iris-setosa':0, 'Iris-versicolor':1, 'Iris-virginica':2}}" --num_of_class 3